johnyang-nv/FB-OCC-TRT/deployment/README.md

    python deployment/pth2onnx.py occupancy_configs/fb_occ/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py
    ```

+   The command above will generate at `data/onnx/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.onnx`.

-   This command uses real data samples and saves the input data for use in later steps when creating the TensorRT engine.
+   During execution, the command processes real data samples and saves the input data at `data/trt_inputs/`.

+   These inputs will be used in subsequent steps to create the TensorRT engine.

 ## TensorRT Plugin Cross-Compilation for DRIVE OS Linux on x86 host